ArenKDesai/Aren-s-Notes/What are Plants?.md

 Plants also conduct photosynthesis using chlorophyll (photoautotrophic, as opposed to heterotrophic or regularly autotrophic).

 ### Flowering plants
-Think stems, leaves, roots, flowers, fruits, buds, etc.
+Think stems, leaves, roots, flowers, fruits, buds, etc. Flowering plants gradually produce something that falls or gets picked off.
+Buds are the growing points, where bran